Maclean-D/exif-snap/README.md

 - Rotate images
 - Set custom date and time for all images
 - Download individual images or all images as a zip file
-- Dark mode support
+- Light & Dark mode
-- Responsive design

 ## How to Run